Have you wondered why is your Blackstone not getting hot enough? while you’re in the middle of preparing a delicious dinner on it?

 5. Try lighting the Blackstone.

-For completing regulator reset It’s important to go slowly when opening your propane tank, as this will keep the pressure low. too much propane is released too quickly, and it triggers the automatic shut-off.
+When doing a regulator reset It’s important to go slowly when opening your propane tank, as this will keep the pressure low.

 Blackstone recommends taking around 30 seconds to turn the regulator one-quarter of the way.
 Next, pause for a few seconds and then turn it another 1/4 of a turn.
 Never turn the propane tank more than 1/2 of a turn.